Digital and Website coordinator

-Please note that student applications will NOT be considered for full time positions, as it exceeds the recommended hours of work for individuals in higher education.
+Please note that applications from full-time students will NOT be considered for full-time positions, as it exceeds the recommended hours of work for individuals in higher education.
 This applies to both undergraduate and postgraduate students.

 For more details please see the full Job Description and Person Specification.